alireza-keivan/alireza-keivan/README.md

 Welcome to my GitHub profile!
-I'm a Bachelor of Computer Engineering graduate with a passion for cutting-edge technologies in Computer Vision, Convolutional Neural Networks (CNNs), and Artificial Intelligence (AI).
-My goal is to contribute to innovative projects that push the boundaries of machine learning and deep learning.
+I'm a Bachelor of Computer Engineering graduate with a passion for cutting-edge technologies in Computer Vision, and CNNs.
+Many people have helped me get to this point, and I just want to contribute, give back, or anything you name:)

-🌱 Currently Learning
-Object Detection Frameworks like YOLO and Faster R-CNN.
-Image Segmentation Techniques for tasks like semantic and instance segmentation.
-Transfer Learning using pre-trained models such as ResNet, VGG, and EfficientNet.
-Python Libraries for Computer Vision, including OpenCV and PIL.
+CURRENT ME:

+Working on Openvino and optimization because computational costs speak first :)
+Watching [Stanford's CS231n lectures](https://www.youtube.com/watch?v=dyNGd06MWn4), and highly recommending you all to watch it if interested in computer vision!
+While learning new YOLO versions, scipy, and etc., I'm practicing simple Python's classes, reading articles, and solving related math problems to postpone or if I'm lucky, avoid the amnesia :)

 📫 How to Reach Me
 📧 Email: alirezakeyvan06@gmail.com